 To integrate the Profile Management experience:

-RaveSocial.ShowAccountInfoScene (delegate(RaveCallbackResult result, BigFishSignUpData signUpData, string error) {
+RaveSocial.ShowAccountInfoScene (delegate(RaveCallbackResult result, string error) {

-// handle any login or sign-up actions here
+// handle any login here

 });